liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

     </beans>

-For JBoss AS 7, you must also include a `WEB-INF/jboss-deployment-structure.xml` descriptor, in the WAR deployment, to include the CDI-related modules.
+For JBoss AS 7, you must also include a `WEB-INF/jboss-deployment-structure.xml` descriptor in your portlet plugin's WAR deployment, to include the CDI-related modules.
 Here's an example of a `WEB-INF/jboss-deployment-structure.xml` descriptor for JBoss:

     <?xml version="1.0"?>
     <jboss-deployment-structure xmlns="urn:jboss:deployment-structure:1.0">